Publishing: December 2021 | Report Code: PE10859 | Available Format: PDF

-Combined Heat & Power (CHP) is a clean approach for producing electricity which in turn, reduces the dependency on purchasing electricity from a local utility and then burning fuel in a boiler or an on-site furnace.
-As a result, CHP systems are able to save 40% of energy and can produce electricity locally, which eliminates the need for energy transmission and distribution networks.
-CHP systems are suitable for various end-user segments, wherein security of power supply is considered a major factor for selecting power generation equipment.
-CHP technology offers high cost savings, as in case of CHP systems, the requirement for separate systems for heat and power generation gets eliminated.
+CHP is a clean approach for producing electricity, which in turn, reduces the dependency on purchasing electricity from local utility and burning fuel in a boiler or in an on-site furnace.
+As a result, CHP installations are able to save 40% of energy and can produce electricity locally, which eliminates the need for energy transmission and distribution networks.
+CHP systems are suitable for various end users, wherein security of power supply is considered a major factor for selecting power generation equipment.
+CHP technology offers high cost savings, as in case of these installations, the requirement for separate systems for heat and power generation gets eliminated.

-In terms of fuel, natural gas was the largest segment in the global CHP installation market, followed by coal, in 2015.
-Natural gas is the most-preferred fuel type for the CHP systems to generate electricity.
-The trend is likely to continue during the forecast period as these systems are clean sources of energy and are available at low costs; however, the utilization of coal in CHP systems is expected to decline in various regions, including Europe and North America, due to high environmental footprint and high handling costs.
+Based on fuel, the CHP installation market is classified into biomass, coal, and natural gas.
+Among these, the natural gas was the largest category in the market, followed by coal, during the historical period.
+Natural gas is the most-preferred fuel type to generate electricity.
+The trend is likely to continue during the forecast period as natural gas is a clean source of energy and is available at low cost, which would drive the natural gas-based CHP installation market.
+However, the utilization of coal in these systems is expected to decline in various regions, including Europe and North America, due to high environmental pollution footprint and high handling costs.

-Geographically, Europe was the largest CHP installation market, in terms of value, in 2015, followed by Asia-Pacific.
-The major factors driving the growth of the European market are stringent environmental policies and regulations implemented by the government for curbing the pollution levels.
-The Asia-Pacific CHP installation market is expected to witness a significant growth rate during the forecast period, on account of increasing presence of large scale manufacturers in China, India, Japan and Korea.
+Based on region, the CHP installation market is categorized into North America, Europe, Latin America (LATAM), Asia-Pacific (APAC) and the Middle East and Africa (MEA).
+Among these, the Europe was the largest market, in terms of value, followed by APAC, during the historical period.
+The major factors driving the CHP installation in the European market are the stringent environmental policies and regulations implemented by the government for curbing pollution levels.
+Globally, the APAC market is expected to witness a significant growth rate during the forecast period, owing to the presence of large-scale manufacturers in APAC countries, including China, India, Japan, and South Korea.

-The global CHP market reported a consolidated structure in 2015, with major players like General Electric Energy, E.ON Group, Mitsubishi Power Systems Americas Inc. and Siemens Energy.
-Other companies operating in the global CHP market includes Aegis Energy Services Inc., Infinia Corporation, Elite Energy Systems LLC, Ener-G Group, Alstom, and Caterpillar, operating in it.
+Some of the major companies operating in the global CHP installation market include General Electric Energy, E.ON Group, Mitsubishi Power Systems Americas Inc., Siemens Energy, Aegis Energy Services Inc., Infinia Corporation, Elite Energy Systems LLC, Ener-G Group, Alstom, and Caterpillar.